 Customer Satisfaction: Mixed Reviews

-Fidelity is not accredited by the BBB accredited and has a C- rating, with more than 70 registered customer complaints for reasons such as payment problems.
-Despite this negative review, Fidelity is very well-rated by numerous other sites and receives may positive reviews online.
+Fidelity is not accredited by the BBB accredited, but it does have a A+ rating.
+On the other hand, it has 559 customer complaints in the last three years.
+Despite these complaints, Fidelity is very well-rated by numerous other sites and receives may positive reviews online.

 Financial Strength: Sound Ratings All-Around

 Fidelity Life has strong financial ratings.
 The company is rated A+ by A.M.
-Best and A+ by S&P. Fidelity also offers universal and long-term care policies from MassMutual, which has an A++ rating from A.M.
 Best.
+Fidelity also offers universal and hybrid whole life & long-term care policies from MassMutual, which has an A++ rating from AM Best.
 Customers can feel confident that Fidelity has the financial strength to provide beneficiaries with the death benefits promised by the policy.

 Cancellation Policy: Standard Fees Apply